Josiah Henson Museum of African-Canadian History: Historic buildings

-There are presently three historic buildings at Uncle Tom's Historic Site that are recognized under the Ontario Heritage Act, all originating from the 19th century.
+There are presently three historic buildings in the grounds of the Josiah Henson Museum that are recognized under the Ontario Heritage Act, all originating from the 19th century.
 Two of the historic residential buildings originate from inhabitants of the Dawn settlement, while the Pioneer Church is a historic building that was relocated to the historic site.

 The Henson family home is a typical example of 19th century vernacular architecture, being a two-storey post-and-beam structure clad in clapboard.
 The home is built from local materials such as red oak.
 The building was physically moved several times since the Henson family moved from the property; although its location was always within the original confines of the Dawn settlement.
 The home's original location has since been occupied by open farmland.
 Precisely dating the age of the Henson home remains difficult due to a lack of conclusive evidence.
 Estimates to when it was erected range from the early-1840s to mid-1870s, although more recent efforts to date the building suggest a year around 1850.
 In 1995, the building was restored to its 1850s configuration, which saw the removal of a fireplace not a part of the building's original construction; and the construction of the building's original front porch on the southern exterior of the home.
 During the same restoration period, the inner beams were strengthened, and the clapboards were replaced.